silentorb/marloth-story/books/fairytale/part5.md

 Adelle, who had been looking practically unconscious, suddenly opened her eyes.
 "No!
 I don't want any of you to carry me!"

-"That's not a problem." said Mr. Mosspuddle.
+"No one needs to carry anyone." said Mr. Mosspuddle.
 "I'll summon my boat."
 He took a whistle from his coat pocket and blew on it, producing a noise reminiscent to a parrot biting itself.
 Before long, a small wooden boat arrived out of the darkness and stopped beside them.